 I would like to add additional evidence supporting your cover story indicating dramatic positive changes in Poland, sharply contrasting with its earlier reputation of Anti-Semitism ("Poland and the Jews," June 15).

 Kurt Lewin (1890-1947) one of a number of distinguished scientists who escaped from Nazi Germany and who had great impact on science and practice of psychology, especially social psychology, with important contributions to theory, research and applications to social influence processes, conflict resolution, group morale, leadership and social power.
+Lewin founded and served as director of the Research Center for Group Dynamics (now at the University of Michigan).
+He was also a founder of the Society for the Psychological Study of Social Issues, a division of the American Psychological Association, which still offers an annual Kurt Lewin Award in his name.

 We welcome your feedback.